Huythanh0x/linked-blog-starter-md/Maslow's hierarchy.md

 > it's possible for individuals to *seemingly skip* or prioritize certain levels of Maslow's hierarchy of needs over others

 **Prioritizing Esteem over Love and Belonging:** self-worth and fulfillment -> *a lack of social connection.*
+**Circumstances:** *temporarily setting aside* social or esteem needs.
+Basically stuck at the low level for a while.